 - 1 small onion peeled

-- 1 large ripe tomato
+- 1 large tomato

-- 8 cloves of garlic peeled
+- 8 cloves garlic peeled

 - 1 large red bell pepper seeded

-- 1 small bunch of cilantro leaves
+- 1 bunch cilantro leaves

-- Fresh cilantro leaves
+- Parsley leaves

 - Tomato seeded and diced

 - Arrange the mussels pieces on top of the rice and let them cook again for another 5 minutes.
 If the rice is cooked but the mussels are still not cooked through, cover the pan with aluminum foil and lower the heat and let it continue to cook until the mussels are cooked through.
 The cooked mussels will open up and discard the ones that aren't.

 - At this point, the rice should be cooked through and the rice at the bottom of the pan should have some short of caramelization or stickiness to the pan.
-Remove from the heat and cover with the aluminum foil for 5 minutes before serving.
-Add some fresh cilantro leaves and fresh diced tomatoes for color contrast.
-Serve with lemon wedges
+Remove from the heat and let stand for 5 minutes before serving.
+Add some fresh parsley leaves and fresh diced tomatoes for color contrast.
+Serve with lemon wedges if you wish